BhagyashreeMohalkar/Mental_Fitness_Tracker-/README.md

 # 🧠 Mental Fitness Tracker using Machine Learning

 This project analyzes mental health and substance use disorder data across countries and years to predict **mental fitness levels** using machine learning models.
-Built as part of the IBM Internship Projects, the system uses **Linear Regression** and **Random Forest Regressor** to understand and forecast mental health trends.
+The system uses **Linear Regression** and **Random Forest Regressor** to understand and forecast mental health trends.

 ---